 - The home appraiser will note the legality of the basement apartment

-- Appraiser will note that the basement apartment is illegal
+- The appraiser will note that the basement apartment is illegal

 - Basements are exceptions

-- Basements is not considered as part of living square footage
+- Basements are not considered as part of living square footage

 - Basements are exempt with square footage verification